Sanirajak

 Sanirajak (Inuktitut meaning the shoreline), Syllabics: ᓴᓂᕋᔭᒃ), formerly known as Hall Beach until 27 February 2020, is an Inuit settlement within the Qikiqtaaluk Region of Nunavut, Canada, approximately 69 km south of Igloolik.

 History

 It was established in 1957 during the construction of a Distant Early Warning (DEW) site.
-Currently the settlement is home to a North Warning System (68°45′44″N 081°13′44″W) radar facility and the Hall Beach Airport.
+Currently the settlement is home to a North Warning System (68°45′44″N 081°13′44″W) radar facility and the Sanirajak Airport.

 In 1971, seven sounding rockets of the Tomahawk Sandia type were launched from Sanirajak, some reaching altitudes of 270 km.